deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 ~~ To change Service account of an existing VM:
 Download the JSON private key for the service account, ssh into the VM, and save the JSON under the "~/.gcloud/" directory with a filename like "compute-engine-service-account.json".
 Then, set the environment variable "GOOGLE_APPLICATION_CREDENTIALS" to the path of this file.
 This will configure the Google Cloud SDK and other applications running on the VM to use this service account.

+You need to manage multiple Google Cloud projects in the fewest steps possible.
+To configure the Google Cloud SDK command line interface (CLI) so that you can easily manage multiple projects and
+To Switch between / activate the appropriate configuration in the gcloud SDK CLI, run ⮕ $gcloud config configurations activate NAME where NAME is the configuration you want to activate.
+This command allows you to switch between different configurations associated with your Google Cloud projects.
+You can find the names of your configurations by running ⮕ $gcloud config configurations list"

 ~~ IAM Role of Compute Storage Admin includes the necessary permissions to create, delete, and manage snapshots of persistent disks in Compute Engine.
 -IAM roles must be assigned to G Suite email addresses individually when adding gsuite users

+~~ Cloud Storage is the correct storage option for unstructured data, and gsutil is a command-line tool for uploading data to Cloud Storage.

 ~~ Cloud Storage Object Lifecycle Management is a feature that can be used to automatically move or delete objects in a bucket based on certain conditions such as age, time since last modification, and storage class.

 ~~ Google Cloud Deployment Manager is a tool that allows users to specify a "configuration file" of Google Cloud resources in a YAML or JSON file, and then deploy and manage those resources as a single unit.
 Deployment Manager provides a way to create, update, and delete deployments of resources, as well as to preview and validate deployments before they are executed.

+~~ Cloud Identity: is a Google service that provides identity and access management for Google Cloud Platform (GCP) services, as well as other Google services like Gmail and Google Drive.

+~~ Active Directory is a popular directory service used by many organizations for managing user identities and access to resources.

+~~ Google Cloud Directory Sync: (GCDS) is a free tool provided by Google that allows you to synchronize users, groups, and other directory information from Active Directory to Cloud Identity.
+With GCDS, you can configure which Active Directory attributes are synchronized to Cloud Identity, including user names, email addresses, and group memberships.
+You can also control how frequently the synchronization occurs and how conflicts are resolved.
+By synchronizing user identities from Active Directory to Cloud Identity, you can have a centralized source of truth for identities that can be used to control access to all Google services, including GCP.

+~~ A snapshot is a point-in-time copy of a disk that can be used to restore the disk in case of data loss or corruption.
+By creating a snapshot schedule, you can automate the process of creating snapshots at regular intervals, ensuring that you always have an up-to-date backup of your data.
+To create a snapshot schedule, you can use the Compute Engine Snapshots API, the Google Cloud Console, or the gcloud command-line tool.

+~~ Cloud Marketplace:  The Google Cloud Marketplace is a platform that enables users to find, deploy, and manage third-party software applications and services on Google Cloud Platform (GCP).
+It provides a simple and secure way to discover, procure, and integrate cloud-based applications, such as data analytics, machine learning, and security tools.
+The marketplace offers a variety of pre-built solutions and customizable application templates, and users can easily manage their deployments and configurations through the platform.
+Eg. when moving from on-prem to cloud and if multiple development teams use Cassandra environments as backend databases, just ask devs to launch the Cassandra image for their development work, from cloud marketplace.

 ~~ App Engine Standard is a managed platform-as-a-service (PaaS) offering on GCP, which allows you to deploy and manage applications without worrying about the underlying infrastructure.
 Each Google Cloud project can contain only a single App Engine application, and once created you cannot change the location of your App Engine application.